Visible. Vital. Unignorable: Selected Works by 36 LGBTQ+ Michigan Artists

 Public Events

-• Friday, 6/5 6-9pm: Opening reception as part of First Friday Art Walk.
+• Friday, 6/5 6-9pm: Opening Reception as part of First Friday Art Walk

-- 106 Gallery Artist Talk with Artists: Thiago Porraz and Dee Roloffs 6:00-7:00pm
+• Friday, 6/5 6-7pm: Artist Talk with Thiago Porraz and Dee Rolffs

-- Timing TBD: Our Hands, Our Stories: LGBTQ+ Cyanotype Workshop with Caroline Bell (exhibiting artist-only event)
+• Saturday, 6/6 1-3:30pm: Our Hands, Our Stories: LGBTQ+ Cyanotype Workshop with Caroline Bell

 • Sunday, 6/14 1:30–3:30pm: Queer Voices: Mini Zine and Collage Workshop with Sarah Lynn B.

-• Saturday, 6/27 1–2:30pm: Panel Discussion with Dee Roloffs.
-2–5pm Closing Reception
+• Saturday, 6/27 1–2:30pm: Visible.
+Vital.
+Unignorable Panel Discussion

 Curatorial Team